nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Pros: All module related data are in one class.
     * Cons: Duplicate data in storage, hard to display assessments attempts.

-### \[Proposed\] Mark/Unmark feature
+### Mark/Unmark feature

-#### Proposed Implementation
+#### Implementation

-The proposed mark/unmark mechanism is facilitated by `TAssist`.
+The mark/unmark mechanism is facilitated by `TAssist`.
 Its functionality, usage and behaviour is currently exclusive to `StudentAttendance`.
 Additionally, it implements the following operations:

 * `MarkCommandParser#parse()` — Parses the command arguments.
 * `MarkCommand#execute()` — Executes `ModelManager#markAttendance()` or `ModelManager#unmarkAttendance` based on a specified class group index and week number.